iacchus/hubpress.io/themes/ghostdance/README.md

     g3 gfe|def g2d|edc d2A|BAG FED|
     ```

-For this it uses [ABCJS](https://github.com/paulrosen/abcjs) script using [rawgit.com](https://rawgit.com) as third party service for serving the JS.
+For this it uses [ABCJS](https://github.com/paulrosen/abcjs) script.

 ## Jupyter / iPython Notebook (html) Embed

 This theme allows to embed iPython Notebooks (exported as `.html`)

-It uses [rawgit.com](https://rawgit.com) (third-party service not affiliated to GitHub) to serve the embeds.
-It is a very good service tho.

 1. At your HubPress blog repo **root directory**, create a directory name `ipynb-html/`.
 2. Put there the notebooks you want to embed, as you would do with images.
 Commit and push to GitHub.